marcfilleul/variable-fonts/README.md

 - optimized for Latin/European languages (latin subset with [glyphhanger](https://github.com/filamentgroup/glyphhanger))

-## Coming Soon
+## Example files

-A simple working example to showcase how to easily setup and use variable fonts in your website is on his way.
+A basic example to show how to use variable fonts the easiest way.

+Nothing fancy here but here are some key points:

+- It doesn't work on IE and other old browsers that don't support CSS Variables
+- This example works for variable fonts with 2 styles (normal and italic)
+- If you use a variable font with no italic style file, you'll have a fake italic

 ## Support